srguglielmo/SimpleShib/readme.txt

 == Changelog ==

-= 1.2.1 =
-* Correct syntax error.

 = 1.2.0 =
+* Move configuration into the database.
 * Compatibility with WordPress 5.3.
-* Move configuration into the WordPress Settings API.
+* Fixed a return_to URL bug that affected multisite.
-* Minor documentation updates.
+* Documentation updates.

 = 1.1.1 =
 * Compatibility with WordPress 5.2.